Tailgating event will raise money for good cause - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

 PELHAM – Fans of football will be able to tailgate for a good cause on Aug.
-26. The Arc of Shelby County will be hosting the fundraiser event at Oak Mountain Brewing Company in Pelham that Thursday from 5:30 till 7:30.
+26. The Arc of Shelby County will be hosting the fundraiser event at Oak Mountain Brewing Company in Pelham that Thursday from 5:30 until 7:30 p.m.

 Guests will be able to celebrate the kickoff of football season while raising money for individuals with intellectual disabilities.
 Jennifer Ellison, the director of development for The Arc of Shelby County, said guests will be able to take part in a variety of different activities.
 “We will have food, music, a silent auction, and games,” Ellison said.

 The Arc of Shelby County is a nonprofit organization aimed at providing resources and services to individuals with developmental disabilities.
 Since its opening in 1974, the organization has provided countless services to members of the disabled community ranging from residency living programs to employment services.

 “We are the largest provider for individuals with intellectual disabilities solely serving Shelby County and all of our services are provided at no charge to families,” Ellison said.
-“Through advocacy, coaching, and support we empower individuals with intellectual disabilities to achieve their goals.
+“Through advocacy, coaching, and support we empower individuals with intellectual disabilities to achieve their goals.”

 While they have done similar events in the past, Ellison said this year’s tailgate is the first of its kind and is the first year of their new partnership with Oak Mountain Brewing Company.
 Tickets are $30 per person.
 For a special $40 ticket, guests can even take home a commemorative pint glass.